 To conduct an independent, internal investigation overseen by the audit committee or special committee of the board of directors, using outside counsel that has not previously represented the company

-Although an investigation overseen by management may be appropriate in certain situations, an independent investigation is the preferred, and often required, course to investigate suspected misconduct by management or potential violations of federal criminal or securities laws that could subject the company to a regulatory enforcement action.
+Although an investigation overseen by management may be appropriate in certain situations, an independent investigation is the preferred, and often required, course to investigate suspected misconduct by management or potential violations of federal laws that could subject the company to a criminal or regulatory enforcement action.

-With scarce resources and increasing demands placed on them, government agencies such as the DOJ and SEC may show leniency for companies that conduct independent investigations overseen by an audit committee or a special committee of the board.
-Frequently, one of the first questions a DOJ or SEC Division of Enforcement lawyer will pose to a company under investigation for serious misconduct is, “Does the company plan to conduct an independent investigation?”
-For government agencies, an independent investigation is viewed as more trustworthy than an investigation overseen by management.
-The independent directors on an audit committee or special committee—those overseeing an independent investigation—have fiduciary obligations to the shareholders to identify and remediate violations of laws, even if those violations occurred at senior management levels in the company.
-Moreover, to be considered independent, the investigation by the audit committee or special committee must retain counsel that has not worked previously at the direction of the management of the company.
-In other words, the counsel conducting the independent investigation must have no perceived bias toward management that might be viewed as influencing the investigation.
+With scarce resources and increasing demands placed on them, government agencies such as the DOJ and SEC may show leniency toward for companies that conduct independent investigations overseen by an audit committee or a special committee of the board.
+Frequently, one of the first questions a DOJ or SEC enforcement lawyer will ask whether the company plans to conduct an independent investigation.
+Government agencies consider independent investigations to be more trustworthy than investigations overseen by management because independent directors on an audit committee or special committee—i.e., those overseeing an independent investigation—have fiduciary obligations to the shareholders to identify and remediate violations of laws, even if those violations occurred at senior management levels in the company.
+Moreover, truly independent investigations are conducted by outside counsel that has not previously worked at the direction of the company's management.
+The lack of a preexisting relationship with management mitigates potential concerns that the counsel conducting the investigation will be bias toward management or subject to management's influence in conducting the investigation.

 Benefits of Independent Investigations

-Where an independent investigation is warranted, however, such an investigation yields significant and tangible benefits that outweigh its costs and that are simply not available if the company proceeds with an in-house investigation.
+Where an independent investigation is warranted, it can yield significant and tangible benefits that outweigh its costs and that are not available if the company proceeds with an in-house investigation.
 These benefits are described below.

 Credibility and Options

 An independent investigation gives the company credibility and options.
 First, an independent investigation best positions the company to demonstrate to regulators or law enforcement that the company has acted quickly and appropriately when confronted with misconduct.
-A competent and rigorous investigation conducted without the influence of management gives the company credibility and persuasive currency with its regulators.
+A competent and rigorous independent investigation also gives the company credibility and persuasive currency with its regulators.
 The SEC and the DOJ place a premium on robust and independent internal investigations overseen by audit committees, and they may reward such action through reduced sanctions or, in some notable cases, by not charging the company despite clear violations of the law.
-Second, an independent investigation gives the company the options and flexibility to address any significant problems (e.g., determine the extent of the suspected misconduct, remove culpable or incompetent employees from the company, and improve internal controls and policies to ensure that the identified misconduct cannot be repeated).
+Second, an independent investigation gives the company the options and flexibility to address any significant problems, such as determining the extent of the suspected misconduct, removing culpable or incompetent employees from the company, and improving internal controls and policies to ensure that the identified misconduct cannot be repeated.

 Leniency from the SEC

-The SEC’s Seaboard Report, which is the SEC’s policy statement outlining some of the criteria the SEC considers in determining how much to credit a company’s cooperation, provides that the SEC may exercise leniency where an audit committee or special committee of the board has conducted an independent internal investigation.
-In evaluating whether to be lenient in terms of charges and sanctions, the Seaboard Report specifically asks: “Did the company commit to learn the truth, fully and expeditiously?
-Did it do a thorough review of the nature, extent, origins and consequences of the conduct and related behavior?
-Did management, the Board or committees consisting solely of outside directors oversee the review?
+The SEC’s Seaboard Report, which is the SEC’s policy statement outlining some of the criteria the SEC considers in determining how much to credit a company’s cooperation, provides that the SEC may exercise leniency where an audit committee or special committee of the board has conducted an independent investigation.
+In evaluating whether to be lenient in terms of charges and sanctions, the Seaboard Report specifically considers whether the company's review was conducted by management or independent persons from outside the company: "Did management, the Board or committees consisting solely of outside directors oversee the review?
 Did company employees or outside persons perform the review?”
-If the answer to most of these questions is yes, the company may be in line to receive cooperation credit from the SEC, which may temper or forestall an SEC-led investigation and positively influence charging decisions.
-For example, the SEC investigated possible securities law violations by Salix Pharmaceuticals and its senior executives relating to statements by Salix of inventory amounts in its distribution channel.
-After conducting an internal investigation, Salix and the SEC reached a settlement in 2018 that did not involve a financial penalty for the company.
+If the company has conducted an independent investigation of the alleged misconduct, the company may receive cooperation credit from the SEC, which may temper or forestall an SEC-led investigation and positively influence the SEC's charging decisions.
+In a noteworthy case, the SEC investigated possible securities law violations by Salix Pharmaceuticals and its senior executives relating to statements by Salix of inventory amounts in its distribution channel.
+After conducting an internal investigation, Salix and the SEC reached a settlement in 2018 that did not require the company to pay a financial penalty.
 In a statement announcing the settlement, the company stated, “After self-reporting to the SEC, Salix, and subsequently Valeant, conducted a thorough, independent investigation, fully cooperated with the SEC, and took strong remedial actions.”
-In a press release, the SEC credited the cooperation of Salix, stating that, “The settlement with Salix reflects the company’s self-report to the Commission and its significant cooperation with the investigation,” and “Salix’s proactive remediation included conducting an extensive internal investigation.”
+In a press release, the SEC credited the cooperation of Salix, stating, “The settlement with Salix reflects the company’s self-report to the Commission and its significant cooperation with the investigation,” and “Salix’s proactive remediation included conducting an extensive internal investigation.”